roslamir/ep3gen/README.md

 Issue the following command under Powershell, Command Prompt, Git-Bash or Terminal:

-    ep3gen rls-treasure-island    // use ./ep3gen under Linux or MacOS
+    epubgen rls-treasure-island    // use ./epubgen under Linux or MacOS

 Under the `data/generated` directory, you can see the folder `rls-treasure-island` which contains the expanded EPUB3 e-book package.